 Councelling and assistance with legal matters

-Icelandic Red Cross runs several projects to support children and adults of foreign origin as they settle in Iceland or if they feel isolated.
+Icelandic Red Cross runs several projects to support children and adults of foreign origin as they settle in Iceland.